wtoivo/RM2-F2F-quali-book/docs/03-data-collection-processing.md

 - what are your motivations are for engaging with green spaces?
 - Do you think that having grown up in a specific environment has shaped how you seek out green spaces when you're in a city?
 - Are there any specific barriers that you have in your own life when it comes to engaging with green space, whether that's like green spaces in Glasgow or green spaces outside of Glasgow?
-- how does seeing images of nature on social media make you feel?
+- How does seeing images of nature on social media make you feel?
-- Does the point in time that you are seeing these photos (I.e. what season it is) change how you feel?
-- can you think of a situation where social media encouraged you to go into nature?
+- Can you think of a situation where social media encouraged you to go into nature?
-- when you spend time in nature, do you find yourself like using social media or thinking about using social media?
+- when you spend time in nature, do you find yourself using social media or thinking about using social media?
 - Are there any specific aspects of nature (e.g. plants, scenery) that you find helpful for your mental well-being?
-- Do you spend time in nature? - and how Can you describe your general experiences with spending time in nature?
+- Do you spend time in nature? - and how can you describe your general experiences with spending time in nature?
 - How do you feel after spending time in nature?
 - Do you purposely use nature to improve your mental well-being and if so, in what ways?
 - Can you describe a specific instance when you felt stressed or overwhelmed and how you used nature as a mechanism to recuperate your mental well-being?
 - Considering the context of time (short and long term), how has the experience of using nature as a mechanism of recuperation impacted your overall mental well-being?
-- do you have any green spaces that are kind of prominent in your daily life?
+- Do you have any green spaces that are kind of prominent in your daily life?
-- how would you say you cope with stress with uni work or just general stresses in life?
+- How would you say you cope with stress with uni work or just general stresses in life?
-- how do you perceive spending time in green spaces to impact your stress levels?
+- How do you perceive spending time in green spaces to impact your stress levels?
-- would you say green spaces, like around campus or around your area, affect any other aspects of your life?
+- Would you say green spaces around campus or around your area, affect any other aspects of your life?
+If so, how?
+If not, why not?
-- if you were to picture an ideal green space you could use within the campus, what would that look like?
+- If you were to picture an ideal green space you could use within the campus, what would that look like?
-- how do you feel that the weather might have an impact on you wanting to use green spaces?
+- How do you feel that the weather might have an impact on you wanting to use green spaces?
 - How do you feel students might benefit from green spaces on campus?
-- what you believe the university could do to improve the benefits of green spaces on campus?
+- what do you believe the university could do to improve the benefits of green spaces on campus?
 - when you're feeling really stressed what kind of things would you try and do to make yourself feel better?

 #### Mental Health and Wellbeing